 The pads were not very comfortable to wear.
 Sometimes they dug into my feet if I stuck them so that the edge of the pocket containing the ingredients was in a particular position on my foot.
 It could feel a bit sharp.
 Also, it gave a feeling of pulling my skin when I moved my feet around.
 This was similar to the feeling you get when you wear a plaster on a part of the body that moves.

 Did I notice any benefits?

-I can’t say I noticed any benefits to using the pads.
+I can’t say I noticed any benefits to using the detox foot pads.
 Maybe they drew out toxins, but I haven’t particularly felt better for it!
-The only thing that has been different to normal is that my appetite has been low.
+The only thing that has been different from normal is that my appetite has been low.
 This isn’t unusual though – I have had phases of low appetite before.
 I have also had quite a stressful few weeks, so I think it is more likely to do with that.
-The pads have been dark and gunky every morning – there has been no noticeable lightening as time went on!
+The pads have been dark and gunky every morning – there has been no noticeable lightening as time went on.

 Would I buy detox foot pads again?

 I didn’t see any signs that the pads did anything for me, so I probably would not purchase them again.
 Still, I would say that they are worth a try because maybe they work better for some people than others.
 I certainly have seen some good reviews, although it could have been the placebo effect.
 Or maybe I did get invisible benefits and I just didn’t realise.

 If you haven’t tried detox foot pads and would like to give them a go, you can buy a pack of 28 here, which is enough for 14 nights.
 There is a larger pack available if they work for you and you want to continue!